bx2/triec/README.md

 ## Vim/NeoVim Setup

-Run `set makeprg=./build.sh` and then run `:make` to build the project and visualize the trie.
+1. Run `:make` to build the project.
+2. Run `:copen` to open the quickfix window.
+3. Run `:make run` to visualize the tree.

 ## References